yainit/kernels/4.8/Readme.md

 of applied patches for modification, I added two separate patch utilities:

+apply-patchesbbhard-ash

 apply-patcheshard-ash

 apply-patchessoft-ash

-The first one uses the BusyBox applet patch, if you do not have the patch command separately installed.
+The first one uses only the BusyBox applet patch, This allows no fuzzyness for applying patches.
+To see the differences and possible failures, ot is recommended separately install the GNU-patch command
+The second hard patcher script will fall back to BusyBox patch if no other patch command available on your system.
 Anyway, there is the Fuzzyness parameter set to Zero!
-The second soft patcher script admits a fuzzyness of 120 and can be applied after the first one to catch and evaluate possible rejections.
-For the second, there is no fallback to or use of BusyBox instead  possible,  because BusyBox does not allow Fuzzyness.
+The third and soft patcher script admits a fuzzyness of 120 and can be applied after the first ones to catch and evaluate possible rejections.
+For the soft patcher script, there is no fallback to or use of BusyBox instead  possible.

 ------------------------------------------------------------------------------------------------------------------